ChristophP/graphql-exploration/README.md

 # graphql-exploration
-Trying out libs and best practices for efiicient querying with graphql
+Trying out libs and best practices for efficient querying with graphql